ShadowySpirits/mq-workload-generator/README.md

 #### Install manually

 Download the binary from [release page](https://github.com/ShadowySpirits/mq-workload-generator/releases).
-Currently only Linux and macOS are supported.
+Currently, only Linux and macOS are supported.
 For other platforms, you need to build from source on your own.

 ### Basic usage